A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation

 \section{Graph OOD Generalization}

-In the field of graph machine learning against distribution shifts, the scenario of graph OOD generalization problems has attracted increasing attention in recent years~\cite{fan2022debiasing, Gui2023Joint, Li2023GraphSA, guo2024investigating}.
-The setting of graph OOD generalization assumes that the model has no access to the target domain during training, which is notably more challenging than the domain adaptation setting, where the target domain is known in advance~\cite{Liu2023StructuralRI, Jin2022EmpoweringGR}.
-Therefore, it is particularly crucial to enhance the overall generalizability of the model, such that it can handle samples from any unseen domain~\cite{Yu2023MindTL}.
-In this section, we provide a comprehensive review of the most recent advances in graph OOD generalization, focusing on the model-centric and data-centric approaches.
+Graph OOD generalization addresses the challenge of learning models that remain effective under distribution shifts, where the test data follows a different distribution from the training data~\cite{fan2022debiasing, Gui2023Joint, Li2023GraphSA, guo2024investigating}.
+The setting of graph OOD generalization assumes that the model has no access to the target domain during training, making generalization particularly challenging~\cite{Liu2023StructuralRI, Jin2022EmpoweringGR}.
+The goal is to develop models that can capture domain-invariant patterns and generalize across diverse, unseen target distributions without prior knowledge of the target domain's characteristics~\cite{Yu2023MindTL}.
+In this section, we provide a comprehensive review of the most recent advances in graph OOD generalization, highlighting both model-centric and data-centric approaches.
 A summary of existing methods is presented in Table~\ref{tab:ood}.